 Some would argue that the savings in fuel economy are offset by the higher maintenance costs associated with a diesel engine.
-During my more than 24 years of driving a GM diesel pickup, I've saved many thousands of dollars when compared to a same model-year vehicle equipped with a gas engine, even when factoring in maintenance costs.
-Saving money on auto parts is another good reason to choose diesel.
-Since there are no spark plugs in a diesel engine you can invest in other upgrades or replacement auto parts at directfitautoparts.com and other auto parts stores.
+During my more than 32 years of driving a GM diesel pickup, I've saved many thousands of dollars when compared to a same model-year vehicle equipped with a gas engine, even when factoring in maintenance costs.

 When calculating overall fuel cost comparisons, you should take into account the difference in price between gasoline and diesel fuel as well as fuel economy differences.
-The photo on the left was taken June 6, 2009 here in western Montana.
-Since at least 1986, when I began driving a diesel pickup, the pump price of diesel fuel has been less than self-serve gasoline most of the time - by as much as $0.20/gallon.
-However, during the summer of 2008, diesel fuel was as much as $1.00 per gallon higher than even the lowest price gasoline.
+The above photo was taken here in western Montana in 2009.
+Since at least 1986, when I began driving a diesel pickup, the pump price of diesel fuel had been less than self-serve gasoline most of the time - by as much as $0.20/gallon.
+However, during the summer of 2008 and beyond, diesel fuel has been as much as $1.00 per gallon higher than even the lowest price gasoline.
 Some have offered the opinion that the 2007 EPA mandated Ultra Low Sulfur Diesel (ULSD) fuel was a factor in producing a price differential that favored gasoline, but there are likely many factors, among them supply/demand - which is affected by U.S. diesel fuel exports (yes, the U.S. exports a lot of diesel fuel).

-Before buying a late model used Diesel, try it out long enough to get a handle on the fuel economy and general performance.
+The best advice before buying a late model used diesel vehicle: Try it out long enough to get a handle on the fuel economy and general performance.
 Your GM dealer has access to the warranty repair history of this truck using the GM Vehicle Inquiry System.
-Your dealer only needs to do a lookup on the truck's VIN, to verify whether or not the truck you're looking at has been a problem for its previous owner.
-The only time you have any real leverage with the dealership is before you sign the papers, so make this a condition of sale.
+Your dealer only needs to do a lookup on the truck's VIN to verify whether or not the truck you're looking at has been a problem for its previous owner.
+The only time you have any real leverage with the dealership or a private seller is before you sign the papers, so make this a condition of sale.
 Beginning with the 2008 model year, GM returned to a 5-year or 100,000 mile powertrain warranty.
-However, GM extended the Duramax fuel injector warranty for the 2001/02/03/04 models to 7-years or 200,000 miles.
+Now expired, GM originally extended the Duramax fuel injector warranty for the 2001/02/03/04 models to 7-years or 200,000 miles.
 In addition to the engine and fuel injection system, the new warranty covers all aspects of the powertrain, including the transmission, transfer case and rear differential.
-No matter what GM diesel vehicle you buy, being fully informed might improve your satisfaction with your 'new-to-you' GM Diesel.
+No matter what GM diesel vehicle you buy, being fully informed could improve your satisfaction with your 'new-to-you' GM Diesel.